Reviewed by Dr Jessica Gunawan and Physician Kong Teck Chuan

 Be sure to also take your health supplements on time whilst preparing your meals.
 For example, you can consume an omega-3 fish oil supplement once daily to reduce your risk of coronary heart disease.

 Using the right storage equipment is important for ensuring food freshness.
 Though heavier, glass containers have the advantage of being the recyclable, healthier alternative than plastic containers.
 They are also able to maintain food freshness for longer.

 You can store prepared meals in stainless steel containers as these are ideal for keeping food warm or chilled.
-To make chilled food last longer, you can refrigerate stainless steel containers before storing.
-In the same away, you can also warm these containers with boiling water.
+To make chilled food last longer, you can refrigerate stainless steel containers before storing them.
+In the same way, you can also warm these containers with boiling water.